Platonic-Systems/generics-sop-examples/doc/edit.md

 1. [GHC Generics](https://hackage.haskell.org/package/base-4.16.0.0/docs/GHC-Generics.html)
 2. [generics-sop](https://hackage.haskell.org/package/generics-sop)

-While the former comes with `base`, the latter is much more amenable to writing generics code.
+While GHC Generics comes with `base`, writing generics code using generics-sop is generally simpler.
 This article introduces `generics-sop`.

 ## Motivation

 Generic programming allows one to avoid writing boilerplate implementations for each similar datatype.
 The implementation could be a ([polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)) function or a typeclass instance.
 For example, instead of having to manually write `FromJSON` and `ToJSON` instances for each of your datatypes, you can use generics to derive them automatically.
-Other examples of generics include pretty printers, parsers, equality functions and route encoders.
+Other examples of generic programming include pretty printers, parsers, equality functions and route encoders.

 ## Basics